ludo237/vuejs-carousel/README.md

 you have to change the attributes of `selectedPhoto` and of `photos`.
 I will try to make this as dynamic as possible soon...

+## Contributing

+If you want to contribute to this project issues and pull requests are welcome!

 ## License